Deepfakes of Bollywood stars raise concerns about AI interference in India's elections - ExBulletin

 Some versions of the videos were blocked on social networks but at least 14 were still visible on X on Saturday.
 Facebook removed two videos Reuters reported to the company, but another was still visible.

-Facebook said in a statement that it removed the videos for violating its policies.
+Facebook said in a statement that it had “removed the videos” for violating its policies.
 X did not respond to Reuters queries.

 The videos triggered a police investigation, with Khan registering a complaint in Mumbai against anonymous people on April 17 for alleged impersonation and cheating for creating the fake video.

-Mumbai Police did not respond to our request for comment, but two officers working on the Khan case, who declined to be named, said they had written to Facebook and X to remove the video and the companies had said that it was done.
+Mumbai Police did not respond to our request for comment, but two officers working on Khan's case, who declined to be named, said they had written to Facebook and X to remove the video and the companies said that it was done.

 AI VIDEO OF DEAD FATHER